tonib/kaichronicles/doc/README-mechanics.md

 * **[KAILEVEL]**: Current number of Kai disciplines of the player

 ## Rules description
-Here come the rules usage:
+Description of the rules usage:

 ### setSkills
 Game setup: The player selects the initial Endurance and Combat Skill